joj-macho/Pythological-Playground/bmi-calculator/README.md

 The BMI is calculated using the following formula: $BMI = \frac{\text{Weight (kg)}}{(\text{height (m)})^2} = \frac{\text{Weight (kg)}}{(\frac{\text{height (cm)}}{100})^2}$

-- The `main()` function is defined.
-It starts by printing the welcome message and prompts the user to enter their height and height, then it calculates the BMI using `calculate_bmi` function, and displays the result along with the classification.
+- The `main()` function runs the program.
+It prompts the user to enter their height (in centimeters) and weight (in kilograms), then it calculates the BMI using `calculate_bmi` function by applying the above BMI formular, and displays the results of your BMI.

-- The `calculate_bmi(height, weight)` function calculates BMI based on the given height (in cm) and weight (in kg) using the formular defined above.

-- After calculating the BMI, the program calls the `classify_bmi(bmi)` function, which classifies the BMI based on the BMI value.
-It returns a classification such as "Normal", "Overweight", "Obese Class I", etc.
+- The `classify_bmi(bmi)` function, which classifies the BMI based on the BMI value, returns a classification such as "Normal", "Overweight", "Obese Class I", etc.

 ## Program Input & Output